jstedfast/MimeKit/FAQ.md

 ```

 If the `multipart/form-data` HTTP response is expected to be large and you do not wish for the content to be
-read into memory, you do instead use the following approach:
+read into memory, you can use the following approach:

 ```csharp
 MimeEntity ParseMultipartFormData (HttpWebResponse response)